| September 28, 1996 Knight Ridder/Tribune News Service

 Florida and one of the top bankrollers of Jewish settlement

 expansion in the West Bank and Gaza Strip.
+The pressure came from campaign contributors whose main

 aim is to establish a stronger Jewish foothold in Arab east

+Jerusalem.
 The tunnel not only opens a new Jewish-controlled link

 in the Old City, but creates a sheltered passageway to the